PepeDuke/Duck/README.md

 Example.Foo(); // <-- static function call
 ```

-we can also chain static and non-static bodies of container to get object definition and static functions with the same name but this separation will hopefully make logical blocks more visible
+we can also chain static and non-static bodies of container to get object definition and static functions with the same name.
+This separation will hopefully make logical blocks, that programers can document and collaps as needed.
 ``` c++
 Example #{
   // static part, everything in here is static